Features that are disabled or reduced when Low Power Mode is turned on - Part XNUMX الجزء

 A very important and useful topic..
 The health of the battery must be maintained to ensure that the phone continues to perform smoothly and to avoid its damage by frequent charging to maintain the longest possible battery life.

-A very nice article.
-I am a new iPhone user and have been using Android for a very long time.
-In Android, the power saving mode also reduces the processor frequency, so does the power saving mode in ios also reduce the need for the processor and system smoothness or not Thank you very much
+Very nice article.
+I am a new iPhone user and I have been using Android for a very long time.
+In Android, the power saving mode also reduces the processor frequency.
+So does the power saving mode in iOS also reduce the processor frequency and the smoothness of the system or not?
+Thank you very much.

 Yes, it reduces the frequency of the processor, but it does not significantly affect the smoothness and speed of the device.